sridevi2009/git/README.md

 if you change the content commid id also changes echo "hello world" | git hash-object --stdin git cat-file commit id
+### feature
+developer is doing some development git checkout feature